ai4eu/tutorials/openml_data_integration/README.md

-# How to Get an arbitrary Dataset from OpenML and Build a Model
+# How to Get an arbitrary OpenML Dataset and Build a Model

 root